Mads Ravn, Antonis Polykratis, Martin Mancuska, David Farago, Edgar Rojas, and Adrian Javaloy.

 - And last but not least, I find really interesting the possibilities that functional programming offer when we combine it with lazy evaluation.
 It's really awesome!

 Those features may seem more from a language like Haskell rather than C++.
-But that's due to Haskell is almost pure functional and C++ is multiparadigm, even though we can not follow some of those rules in C++ since some time back people is encouraging us to follow these non-side effects programming style so is quite obvious that are becoming more and more important in C++ too.
-To realize it you just have to see some on the latest Cppcon conferences or even a 2011 John Carmack's blog entry!
+But that's due to Haskell is almost purely functional and C++ is multiparadigm, even though we can not follow some of those rules in C++ since some time back people are encouraging us to follow these non-side effects programming style so is quite obvious that is becoming more and more important in C++ too.
+To realize it you just have to see some of the latest Cppcon conferences or even a 2011 John Carmack's blog entry!

-I think it is because it is much more easy to reason about your code when programming functional.
+I think it is because it is much easier to reason about your code when programming functional.
 There is much less clutter in regards to side effects which you might not notice.
 The expressiveness of functional programming is much better where you state your intent much clearer.

 - Because functional programming can help in verifying the correctness of multithreading and distributed programs, especially in a future where automated reasoning about software will be increasingly important

 - Because in an era where more and more mathematical formulas are converting in code (machine learning era), functional programming can provide easiness on this.

 - Because with functional programming you can leverage category theory as a framework for design patterns.

 - Because c++ needs to expand its audience with new developers with the desire to work on new ways of thinking about code.